AnyLog-co/documentation/training/Session II (Deployment).md

 docker attach --detach-keys=ctrl-d anylog-query-node
 ```

-Note: After the attached command - press the "Enter" key to see the AnyLog CLI (with the node name), like the example below:
+**Note**: After the attached command - press the "Enter" key to see the AnyLog CLI, like the example below:
 ```
-AL anylog-query >
+AL [NODE NAME] >

+Example:
+AL anylog-master +>
 ```

 2. Detach from the process (AnyLog remains active)